 The fields of the buf_t are declared in sys/buf.h, which is included by sys/ddi.h.
 This header file also declares the names of many kernel functions that operate on buf_t objects.
-(Many of those functions are not supported as part of the DDABI.
+(Many of those functions are not supported as part of the DDI/DKI.
 You should only use kernel functions that have reference pages.)

 Because buf_t is used by so many software components, it has many fields that are not relevant to device driver needs, as well as some fields that have multiple uses.
-The relevant fields include the following:
+The relevant fields are summarized in Table 9-2.